 We know that moving schools can be both daunting and exciting.
 Our transition arrangements allow us to get to know your child before they start in September and for them to feel confident in their new surroundings.
 Our offer consists of the following aspects:

-2) Primary School Visits are also an essential part of our process.
-We aim to visit every student at their own school by a member of Bluecoat staff.
+2) Due to the high number of students from different Primary Schools that apply to Bluecoat Trent Academy, we will prioritise Primary School Visits for any families with additional needs.
 This gives the opportunity for students to ask questions and discuss any concerns before their transition days and for staff to meet with their primary teachers.

 6) A full induction in September.
 During the first few days at the Academy the students will learn a lot about routines and expectations that will set them up to flourish across the next 5 years at Bluecoat Trent.